BalajiRavindaran/RTMC-HG/Keras h5 model Prediction/README.md

 # Keras h5 model Prediction

-Here is a google drive link to the file that is used to test the model that is been trained https://drive.google.com/drive/folders/1Nc7HLQrKUTAILcknWMl_PRk7xTxt6yCP?usp=sharing
+Here is a google drive link to the file that is used to test the model that is been trained

+(All the imports necessary are available inside the venv folder, that can be directly used after downloading the folder and creating a project with it in pycharm)

+https://drive.google.com/drive/folders/1Nc7HLQrKUTAILcknWMl_PRk7xTxt6yCP?usp=sharing

 # File Description